 GULICK HALL, built in 1956, accommodates 149 co-ed students.
-Named in honor of Mrs. Anna Gulick, a long-time resident of Bloomington and generous friend of the University, the hall has housed men and women students over the years.
+Named in honor of Mrs. Anna Gulick, a long-time resident of Bloomington and generous friend of the University.

 HARRIETT FULLER RUST HOUSE completes the Dodds/Dolan/Magill housing quadrangle and was named after Harriett Fuller Rust, a beloved trustee and benefactor of the University.
-This four-story coed hall features suites to accommodate 4, 6 or 8 students for a total capacity of 118 men and women in spacious double rooms.
+This four-story coed hall features suites to accommodate 4, 6 or 8 students for a total capacity of 118 in spacious double rooms.
 The building is equipped with four fireplace lounges, a study room, a baby grand piano, four common-area kitchens, a recreation room, and two two-story suites.

 KEMP HALL.
 A former mansion constructed in 1903, Kemp Hall was acquired by IWU in 1912 and has served the University in a variety of functions, including that of a residence hall.
-It has a capacity of 28 men and women.
+It has a capacity of 28 students.

 MAGILL HALL, constructed in 1948, was named in honor of Hugh S. Magill, Class of 1894, and his brother S. Lincoln Magill.
-This three-story building of 103 men and women provides large double-occupancy rooms.
+This three-story building of 103 students provides large double-occupancy rooms.